golivecosmos/pluto/README.md

-# Cosmos Encode Library
+# What is Pluto?

-This repository contains a set of tools for working with media files.
-This library provides various functionalities such as resizing images, creating videos from images or documents, adding audio to videos, and applying filters to videos.
+Pluto is a library of scripts for working with media files.
+This library provides various functionalities such as resizing images, creating video from images or documents, and encoding files into differnt formats.

+## Why is Pluto helpful?

+Sometimes you need a quick way to work with media files.
+For example:

+- Creating a slideshow video from a set of images
+- Converting image and video file into browser-friendly formats
+- Generating responsive images scaled to various sizes

 To use the library, follow the prerequisites below and run from your terminal.

 ## Prerequisites